fastovetsilya/ProbGBT/README.md

 - `train(X, y, cat_features=None, eval_set=None, use_best_model=True, verbose=True, calibration_set=None, calibration_size=0.2)`: Train the model
 - `predict_raw(X)`: Get raw quantile predictions (with calibration applied if enabled)
-- `predict(X, method='sample_kde', num_points=1000)`: Predict probability density functions and CDFs for the given samples
+- `predict(X, method='sample_kde', num_points=1000)`: Predict probability density functions and CDFs for the given samples.
+Returns a list of tuples: `[(x_values, pdf_values, cdf_values), ...]` for each sample, providing both PDF and CDF in a single call.
 - `evaluate_calibration(X_val, y_val, confidence_levels=None)`: Evaluate calibration quality on validation data
 - `save(filepath, format='cbm', compression_level=6)`: Save the trained model to a file
 - `load(filepath, format='cbm')`: Load a saved model from a file

-**Note:** The following methods have been removed in the newest version, as their functionality is now integrated directly into the predict() method combined with helper functions:
-- `predict_interval`: Use predict() and calculate confidence intervals from the returned CDFs
-- `predict_pdf`: Use predict() directly
-- `predict_distribution`: Use predict() and calculate statistics from the returned distributions

-> **API Changes in v2.0**
->
-> The ProbGBT API has been refactored to be more efficient and flexible:
->
-> 1. The `predict()` method now returns a list of tuples: `[(x_values, pdf_values, cdf_values), ...]` for each sample, providing both PDF and CDF in a single call.
->
-> 2. The `predict_raw()` method returns the raw quantile predictions (with calibration applied if enabled).
-For calibrated models, getting confidence intervals directly from these raw quantiles is more accurate.
->
-> 3. Statistics and intervals are calculated from the distributions rather than making separate API calls.
+**Note:** Statistics and intervals are calculated from the distributions returned by the `predict()` method.
 This approach is more efficient because it computes the distribution only once.
->
-> 4. The default smoothing method is now `sample_kde`, which produces higher quality PDFs, especially for complex distributions.
->
-> See the examples above for how to calculate medians and confidence intervals using the new API.

 ### Save and Load Functionality